03:00 – 05:00 PM CET

 All participants (also international delegates) will received a certificate of attendance afterwards.

-This preview event is designed for psychiatrists, psychologists, addiction specialist, nurse practitioners, social workers, mental health nurses and all other professionals with interest in the treatment of patients dealing with Dual Disorders.
+This event is designed for psychiatrists, psychologists, addiction specialist, nurse practitioners, social workers, mental health nurses and all other professionals with interest in the treatment of patients dealing with Dual Disorders.